Koatty/koatty_router/docs/api/koatty_router.md

 </td><td>

-Routes HTTP requests to the specified path.
+Routes HTTP requests to the specified path with enhanced middleware support.

 </td></tr>